mcci-usb/COLLECTION-cricket-ui/README.md

 Git submodules are subject to their own copyrights and licenses; however overall collection is a combined work, and is copyrighted and subject to the overall license.

-Notwithstanding the above, the TweetNaCl and NaCl code in directories `pkgsrc/mcci_tweetnacl/extra/reference_tweetnacl` and `pkgsrc/mcci_tweetnacl/extra/reference_nacl` is all public domain (including MCCI contributions in those directories).

 ### Support Open Source Hardware and Software

 MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!